-ROSEN, A LEADING LAW FIRM, Encourages Kadmon Holdings, Inc. Investors With Losses to Secure Counsel Before Important Deadline – KDMN
+ROSEN, A LEADING LAW FIRM, Encourages Kadmon Holdings, Inc. Investors with Losses to Secure Counsel Before Important Deadline – KDMN

 - Oops!Something went wrong.Please try again later.

-NEW YORK, April 12, 2021 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Kadmon Holdings, Inc. (NASDAQ: KDMN) between October 1, 2020 and March 10, 2021, inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 2, 2021.
+NEW YORK, April 18, 2021 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Kadmon Holdings, Inc. (NASDAQ: KDMN) between October 1, 2020 and March 10, 2021, inclusive (the “Class Period”) of the important June 2, 2021 lead plaintiff deadline.

 SO WHAT: If you purchased Kadmon securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.